 It is important to plan ahead so you are prepared.
 Our video training and booklet gives you tips on staying informed, creating a support group, assembling a kit, and having plan.
 These tips provide people with disabilities guidance in managing communication, equipment, pets and home hazards.
 The material is based on the Ready Now training developed in partnership with Oregon Office on Disability Health.

-Emergency preparedness training with Russian subtitles
+Emergency self-preparedness training with open captions

 Word version of training workbook